Daniel-Liu-c0deb0t/block-aligner/README.md

 ```

 ## Data
-Some Nanopore (DNA) and Uniclust30 (protein) data are used in some tests and benchmarks.
+Some Illumina/Nanopore (DNA) and Uniclust30 (protein) data are used in some tests and benchmarks.
 You will need to download them by following the instructions in the [data readme](data/README.md).

 ## Test